Industrial Water Treatment Solutions

 A clear gel Type 1 strong-base anion exchanger with both high operating capacity and the ability to achieve low residual silica levels.
 Minimal quantities of caustic soda are required compared with those typical of the classical Type 1 (Purolite A600) quaternary ammonium structure based on polystyrene.
 It has a clear gel structure, showing excellent regeneration efficiency and rinse characteristics.

 A macroporous strong base anion resin which is specially designed for the removal of nitrates from water for potable processes.
 The macroporous matrix and special ion exchange group functionality imparts ideal nitrate selectivity to Purolite A520E making this resin particularly suitable for nitrate removal even when moderate to high concentrations of sulphate are present.

-A special macroporous strong base anion resin crosslinked with divinylbenzene that is specially selective for hydrophobic anions.
-It shows good mechanical strength and an excellent resistance to osmotic and thermal shock.
+A special macroporous strong base anion resin crosslinked with divinylbenzene that is specially selected for hydrophobic anions.
+It shows good mechanical strength and excellent resistance to osmotic and thermal shock.
 The macroporous matrix and special ion exchange group functionality imparts an especially high selectivity of Purolite A530E for perchlorate and pertechnetate.